 Laminate floors are manufactured with interlocking tongue and groove assembly to make installation easier.
 There are a number of different types.

 - Glueless click lock: Most laminate flooring options fall into this category, which is easy and quick to install.

 - Glued**:** This type of laminate flooring requires you to glue the joints together.
 This results in a very strong floor, but installation time is longer, making it more costly to have installed.

 - Pre-glued: The joints already have glue on them, but you may need to moisten them to activate the adhesive before joining the planks.

 Avoid wide planks flooring materials unless you're absolutely certain your substrate is perfectly flat.
 On uneven floors, wide planks are harder to snap together, the end joints don't stay flush with one another, and you'll end up with more gaps beneath the planks, which you will feel when you're walking across the floor.

 Laminates should be installed over a thin layer of foam padding that absorbs sound and makes the floor more comfortable underfoot.
 Some laminate floors are sold with this underlayment attached.
 Buying underlayment separately lets you choose the type you want, and may result in a lower cost.

-Because laminates all have a photo layer, a laminate floor can look like almost anything—wood, stone, tile, or marble.
+Because laminates all have a photo layer, a laminate floor can look like almost anything—wood-looking floors, stone, tile flooring, or even marble.
 And within those categories, there's an almost limitless range of color and texture.
 You'll find a number of surface finishes: